sastpg/CoVo/README.md

 docker run --name covo --runtime=nvidia --gpus all -it --shm-size="32g" -v $PWD:/workspace covo:v1.0 bash
 ```
 ### Training
+First, you need to prepare the [initial model weights](https://huggingface.co/Qwen/Qwen2.5-7B-Instruct) and download the instruction dataset from [this url](https://huggingface.co/datasets/sastpg/CoVo_Dataset), and put the data under the directory `CoVo/covo/dataset`.

-Please run the following command to start training:
+After that, you can run the following command to start training:
 ```bash
 ray start --head --node-ip-address 0.0.0.0  # start the ray cluster sh examples/scripts/train_reinforce_qwen_ray_riv.sh  # training script